binaryoutcast/.github/profile/README.md

 Which is the Binary Outcast Github Organization that primarily serves BinOC/Central (not to be confused with binoc-central the old xul repo) and BinOC/Labs.

+## Resources

+Abandoned repos can be found @ https://github.com/binoc-graveyard/

 ## Code of Conduct

 - Try to be reasonably pleasent and decently nice.